The best NC500 winter campsites

 Winter facilities at Sango Sands

 Durness Village, Scotland’s most north westerly community has facilities and accommodation available if you fancy a night indoors.
 Alternatively, you can press on a further 2 hours to the next stop on the NC500.
 If you are travelling in winter time, be aware that it can get dark up here as early as 3.30pm.
-Make sure you set off as soon as the sun rises if you are trying to make it all the way from Port Blaigh to the next stop in one day.

 Just down the road, you can stay on a real working farm all year round.
 Kirkton Farm is a family-run hill farm with sheep and cows, including two Highland cows and other animal attractions.
 There are only two pitches, both with electric hook up, in a secluded spot with views over the valley.
 In the fishing season (March to October), trout fishing is available on request.
 They also offer buggy tours of the farm and surrounding countryside all year round but weather dependent.
 Water is available but there are no showers, toilets or waste disposal facilities.
 Waste disposal facilities are available for a fee at the North Coast Touring Park (see listing above).